Step-up CDs: What they are and how they work

 What is a step-up CD?

-Like traditional CDs, a step-up CD is a deposit account that allows savers to lock in an interest rate for a set number of months.
+Like traditional CDs, a step-up CD is a deposit account that allows savers to lock in an interest rate for a set period of time without worrying about any variability (as you will have with savings and money market accounts).
 Before the step-up CD matures, however, the interest rate associated with the account increases a predetermined amount on scheduled dates.

 For example, a step-up CD might start with a 0.3 percent interest rate and increase by 0.1 percent annual percentage yield (APY) every six months for two years.
 The rates over time would be: